fabro/Triatominae_PhyloFields/README.md

 # Triatominae_PhyloFields
-Functions used in Ceccarelli et al. Phylogenetic structure of geographic co-occurrence among new world Triatominae species, vectors of chagas disease.
-Submitted
+Functions used in Ceccarelli et al. "Phylogenetic structure of geographic co-occurrence among new world Triatominae species, vectors of chagas disease" Accepted in Journal of Biogeography

 File description: